pkp/pkp-docs/google-scholar/en/index.md

 See the Learning OJS 3.2 guide under [Website settings - Languages](/learning-ojs/en/settings-website#languages) for details on enabling multiple languages for your journal.
 See Production and Publication - [Multilingual Submissions](/learning-ojs/en/production-publication#multilingual-submissions) for details on adding metadata in multiple languages.

+If you publish multilingual content and use DOIs from Crossref, also consider their [recommendation about journal titles](https://www.crossref.org/documentation/content-registration/verify-your-registration/troubleshooting-submissions/#00634): “if your journal is in more than one language, you need to choose one version of the title as the master entry”.
+[In other words](https://community.crossref.org/t/parallel-titles-for-a-given-issn/2183/4): “you need to pick one journal title and stick with it.
+And, the language of the journal title does not need to match the language of the article title.”
+Otherwise, having a different journal title for each language may will cause an error when submitting the DOIs for registration.

 ### Ensure that authors’ names are formatted consistently

 Common formatting errors could include incorrect/inconsistent “first name, last name: format, incomplete names, spelling errors or capitalization, and discrepancies between metatags and published PDF.